XHEG-FM

-XEEG-AM is a radio station on 1280 AM in Puebla, Puebla, Mexico.
+XEEG-AM 1280/XHEG-FM 92.1 is a radio station in Puebla, Puebla, Mexico.
+The station is owned by Radio Cañón and carries the W Radio news/talk format from Radiópolis.

 History

 XEEG received its concession on November 26, 1970.
 It was located in Panzacola, Tlaxcala, and Ramón Bojalil y Bojalil was the concessionaire until 1980.

 In the 1980s, XEEG moved to Puebla from Panzacola, which borders the Tlaxcala-Puebla state line.

-On April 11, 2018, the Federal Telecommunications Institute approved the migration of XEEG to FM as XHEG-FM 92.1, but the station did not pay the fee to migrate.
+On April 11, 2018, the Federal Telecommunications Institute approved the migration of XEEG to FM as XHEG-FM 92.1, but the station did not pay the migration fee.
 The frequency was instead awarded in April 2018 for XEPUE-AM to migrate as XHPUE-FM, which launched in August 2018.
+A legal dispute resulted in the IFT forcing XHPUE-FM to 104.3 MHz in 2021 to make 92.1 available for XEEG-AM to migrate; technical parameters for the FM were approved on February 4, 2022.
+The FM station did not begin full-time broadcasting until October 2023.